Clean-ingredient TRAWENMOOR cosmetics with discounts of up to 50%

 In addition, it can naturally help stabilize and extend the effectiveness and shelf life of fatty acids in beauty products.

-- Sun protection products: Sunlight can break down the skin’s fatty acids and weaken the skin barrier.
-Therefore, by using sun protection products (SPF), you not only protect your skin from UV radiation, but also maintain its natural fatty acid balance.
+- Sun protection products: Sun rays can destroy the skin’s fatty acids and weaken the skin barrier.
+Therefore, by using sun protection products (SPF), you not only protect the skin from UV radiation but also maintain its natural fatty acid balance.

 Recommendations

-Omega-3 and Omega-6 fatty acids are not only essential parts of our overall health—their deficiency is quickly noticeable on your skin as well.
-Therefore, by including an adequate amount of these fatty acids in your diet, you will maintain healthy, youthful-looking skin; if you notice any symptoms of a deficiency of these acids, choose suitable cosmetic products with active ingredients that help maintain the balance of these acids.
+Omega-3 and Omega-6 fatty acids are not only essential parts of our overall health; their deficiency quickly becomes noticeable on your skin as well.
+Therefore, by including the right amount of these fatty acids in your diet, you will maintain skin health and a youthful appearance.
+If you notice any symptoms of deficiency of these acids, choose suitable cosmetic products with active ingredients that support the balance of these acids.